Vision Language Modeling of Content, Distortion and Appearance for Image Quality Assessment: Experiments

-To show the generalization ability of SLIQUE, we further conduct cross dataset evaluations by training and testing on different datasets.
+To show the generalization ability of SLIQUE, we conduct cross dataset evaluations by training and testing on different datasets.
 Specifically, the ridge regression of SLIQUE is learned by all the data from a dataset while the parameters of image encoder $F$ are still frozen.
 Then, the model is tested on all the data from another dataset.
-Four datasets, including two synthetic and two authentic distortion datasets, are involved in the cross dataset evaluation.
+Five datasets, including three synthetic and two authentic distortion datasets, are involved in the cross dataset evaluation.
 The results based on SROCC are presented in Table \ref{cross_dataset}, where the performances of two recently-developed models are also listed.
-As shown in Table \ref{cross_dataset}, our model outperforms the Re-IQA and the SAWAR models, although all these three models take advantage of unsupervised learning to obtain quality-relevant features.
+As shown in Table \ref{cross_dataset}.
+The best and second-best performances are highlighted in bold.
+Comparing the results in Table II and Table V, we can see that cross-dataset evaluations are more challenging.
+It is mainly attributed to the difference of the data distribution between two IQA datasets, especially the difference between synthetic and authentic distortion datasets.
+Nevertheless, our model outperforms the Re-IQA and the SAWAR, which also take advantage of unsupervised learning to obtain quality-relevant features.
 It demonstrates that our joint contrastive learning is highly effective in representing the image quality.